It seems we can’t find what you’re looking for.

 Michelle believes it’s time for change and that people deserve a second chance and the resources to be successful.
 Being part of Free Hearts is important to her because of the information and services we provide to our community and those who have been deemed second rate citizens.
 To her, true freedom is when everyone has the ability to raise to their desired level of success without unnecessary obstacles purposely placed in that path to keep them oppressed.

 As someone who was once incarcerated, Laquita understands the difference a helping hand can make and feels called to help others get to where she is today.

-Ronnie is a Clinical Mental Health Therapist from Washington DC. who moved to Nashville TN in 2012, where she attended and graduated from the Tennessee State University and later received a Masters degree in Clinical Mental Health Counseling from Lipscomb University.
+Ronnie is a Clinical Mental Health Therapist from Washington DC. who moved to Nashville TN in 2012, where she graduated from Tennessee State University and later received a Masters degree in Clinical Mental Health Counseling from Lipscomb University.
 She aspires to work in vulnerable communities providing support to women and individuals affected by the justice system.
 She believes everyone has a journey and some of the roads we take can be tough.
 However, when someone is willing to go through your experiences with you the journey becomes easier.
 In her free time she enjoys going to the lake and writing poetry.

 Email: Ronnie @ freeheartsorg. com